Check out special offers to save 10% on your Iceland winter trip.

 Venture to the Land of Fire and Ice with Nordic Visitor.
 Get ready to explore glacier lagoons, volcanoes and black sand beaches with the help of your dedicated travel consultant.
 Expect personal service from start to finish, plus 24/7 support and authentic experiences throughout your Iceland trip.

 Plan your Iceland tour with peace of mind

 We are proud of our service quality and great reviews

-Let an expert local guide lead the way in our small group tours.View small group tours
+Join like-minded travellers and let an expert local guide lead the way.View small group tours

 I have already recommend Nordic Visitor to several friends and family members!
 We had an absolutely amazing trip and... read more